 One of the easiest ways to learn programming faster is to start with the easiest programming language you can find.

 After all, any programming language is simply a tool to build something useful with code.
 Learning the language isn’t the goal per se, right?

-Thus, if you’ve never learned programming before, this post will help you find the easiest programming language to get started!
+If you have never learned programming before, this post will help you find the easiest programming language to get started.